 Endeavour Announces Holding(s) in Company

-Endeavour Mining plc (“the Company”) announces that on 10 December 2024, it received the following notification from Blackrock, Inc. of its interests in the Company as at 9 December 2024
+Endeavour Mining plc (“the Company”) announces that it received the following notification, today 11 December 2024, from Blackrock, Inc. of its interests in the Company as at 10 December 2024

 TR-1: Standard form for notification of major holdings